A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Introduction

 \section{Introduction}

-In the age of data deluge, where users are facing a new form of information explosion, recommender systems (RS) have emerged as a paradigm of information push to lessen decision anxieties and consumer confusion by over-choice.
-RS enhance users' decision-making process and support sales\footnote{It has been known that RS are an important monetization method of businesses.
-For instance, 80\% of hours streamed at Netflix derives from recommendation~\cite{DBLP:journals/tmis/Gomez-UribeH16}, 8\% of Amazon traffics derives from its recommendation engine~\cite{DBLP:journals/internet/SmithL17}.} by personalizing item recommendations for each user and helping them discover novel products.
-RS are a pervasive part of user experience online today and serve as a principal choice for many consumer-oriented companies such as Amazon~\cite{DBLP:journals/internet/SmithL17, DBLP:conf/sigecom/SharmaHW15}, Netflix~\cite{DBLP:journals/tmis/Gomez-UribeH16}, Google (e.g., YouTube~\cite{DBLP:conf/imc/ZhouKG10}).
-Among different types of recommendation techniques, collaborative filtering (CF) methods have been the mainstream of recommendation research both in academia and industry due to their superb recommendation quality.
-CF builds on the fundamental assumption that users who have expressed similar interests in the past, will maintain similar choices in future~\cite{DBLP:journals/cacm/GoldbergNOT92}, and infers target user preference over unseen items by leveraging behavioral data of other users and exploiting similarities in their behavioral patterns.
-In the following, we summarize the progress in CF-model developments over the last three decades.
+In the age of data deluge, where users face a new form of information explosion, recommender systems (RS) have emerged as a paradigm of information push to lessen decision anxieties and consumer confusion by over-choice.
+RS enhance users' decision-making process and support sales by personalizing item recommendations for each user and helping them discover novel products.
+RS are a pervasive part of user experience online today and serve as the primary choice for many consumer-oriented companies such as Amazon, Netflix, and Google (e.g., YouTube~\cite{DBLP:conf/imc/ZhouKG10}).
+Among different recommendation techniques, collaborative filtering (CF) methods have been the mainstream of recommendation research both in academia and industry due to their superb recommendation quality.
+CF builds on the fundamental assumption that users who have expressed similar interests in the past will maintain similar choices in future~\cite{DBLP:journals/cacm/GoldbergNOT92}, and infers target user preference over unseen items by leveraging behavioral data of other users and exploiting similarities in their behavioral patterns.